tsl-html-css/Idleness/README.md

 ## Technical requirements

-* Put CSS in separate file
-* Use a webfont
+* Use a free Google webfont
 * Specify line-height
 * Use the inline-block method to create a grid